cstack/db_tutorial/_parts/part7.md

 | Number of children per node   | Less           | More                |
 | Internal nodes vs. leaf nodes | Same structure | Different structure |

-Until we get to implementing indexes, I'm going to talk soley about B+ trees, but I'll just refer to it as a B-tree or a btree.
+Until we get to implementing indexes, I'm going to talk solely about B+ trees, but I'll just refer to it as a B-tree or a btree.

 Nodes with children are called "internal" nodes.
 Internal nodes and leaf nodes are structured differently: